chongtzezhao/wireless-ap-raspi/README.md

         "YOUR WIFI SSID":
           password: "YOURWIFIPASSWORD"
 ```
-connect to the wifi
+connect to the wifi -
 `sudo netplan --debug apply`

-check if the connection has been established
+check if the connection has been established using
 `networkctl`

 Output should look something like this:
 ```3 wlan0 wlan routable configured```